dhq314/chrome-erlang/README.md

 2. Go to chrome://extensions
 3. Make sure "Developer mode" is checked
 4. Click "Load unpacked extension..."
-5. Navigate to the repository folder
+5. Navigate to the directory you have placed the repository